mansari2/outfit-suggester/README.md

-# Outfit Suggester
+# Date Night Outfit Suggestor

-This project is a simple machine learning application that suggests outfits based on user input, considering factors such as weather conditions and occasions.
+This project is a simple machine learning application that suggests outfits based on weather and occasions.
+Its also a nice way to keep track of what I have in my closet so I can plan for dates with my wife

 ## Project Structure